Milenica88/vestacka-inteligencija-projekat-makeupadvisor_2025_3829/documentation.md

 }
 ```

 The web layer receives the request and forwards it to `core/recommend`.
 That function loads all 931 products from the database and calls `engine/advise`.
-The AI core selects a style from the rules and then ranks products by scoring.
-The result (abbreviated):
+The core selects a style from the rules and then ranks products by scoring.
+The result:

 ```json
 {